 Our primary uses of capital have been, and we expect will continue to be, compensation and related expenses, third-party clinical research and development services, laboratory and related supplies, clinical costs, legal and other regulatory expenses and general overhead costs.
-See Part II Item 2, Unregistered Sales of Equity Securities and Use of Proceeds, below, regarding the use of the net proceeds from our IPO.

 The successful development of any of our product candidates is highly uncertain.
 As such, at this time, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the development of I.V.
-CR845, Oral

-CR845 or our other current and future product candidates.
+CR845, Oral CR845 or our other current and future product candidates.
 We are also unable to predict when, if ever, we will generate any further material net cash inflows from CR845.
 This is due to the numerous risks and uncertainties associated with developing medicines, including the uncertainty of:

-- successful enrollment in, and completion of clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - · establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; - achieving meaningful penetration in the markets which we seek to serve; and - obtaining adequate coverage or reimbursement by third parties, such as commercial payors and government healthcare programs, including Medicare and Medicaid.
+- successful enrollment in, and completion of clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; - achieving meaningful penetration in the markets which we seek to serve; and - obtaining adequate coverage or reimbursement by third parties, such as commercial payers and government healthcare programs, including Medicare and Medicaid.